CitizensFoundation/policy-synth/agents/docs/src/problems/tools/exportSubProblems.md

 ### ISubProblem

-This type is implied from the usage within `IEngineInnovationMemoryData`.
+This type is implied from the usage within `PsBaseMemoryData`.
 It likely includes the following properties:

 | Name                      | Type   | Description               |
 |---------------------------|--------|---------------------------|